min2ha/ukwa-site/content/target/45313/index.en.md

   "subject": "Brexit : Impact on Scotland"
 }

-# panGloss: How to Solve a Problem Like Brexit (no cats)

 A UK-based cyberlaw blog by Lilian Edwards, Professor of E-Governance at Strathclyde University.